Skip Breadcrumb Links

 - Common Consumer Questions - Information about returns, refunds, deposits, warranties and more.
 From Innovation, Science and Economic Development Canada.

-- National "Do Not Call" List - If you register with this list, most business are not allowed to call you at home to sell products and services.
+- National "Do Not Call" List - If you register with this list, most businesses are not allowed to call you at home to sell products and services.

-This article contains information from the Ministry of Government and Consumer Services.
+This article contains information from the Ministry of Public and Business Service Delivery and Procurement.

 Last updated: